-AtoZ Markets – Every trader, whether new or experience, knows that there are different types of Forex brokers.
-In this article we will assist you to better understand the difference between CFDs brokers, may they be ECN, STP, Market Maker or be it a hybrid broker (a combination of ECN and STP).
-This guide aims to make it easier for every trader to better understand the different types of Forex brokers, how brokers process traders’ orders, trade lot size you should trade with each broker if your broker uses dealing desks and more.
+AtoZ Markets – Every trader, whether new or experienced, knows that there are different types of Forex brokers.
+In this article we will assist you to better understand the difference between CFDs brokers, may they be ECN, STP, Market Maker, or be it a hybrid broker (a combination of ECN and STP).
+This guide aims to make it easier for every trader to better understand the different types of Forex brokers, how brokers process traders’ orders, trade lot size you should trade with each broker if your broker uses dealing desks, and more.

 Unfortunately, new traders believe that every Forex (FX) broker is the same.
-Even worse those traders who lost money, will generalize the whole industry as a zero-sum game.
-Traders, however, miss to understand that every Forex broker is different, even if they all would use MT4 as a trading platform.
+Even worse those traders who lost money will generalize the whole industry as a zero-sum game.
+Traders need to understand that every Forex broker is different.
+Even though they all would use MT4 as the trading platform, brokers are different!
 Regulators are also trying their best to reduce the scam in the industry, give better odds to traders (this could be argued of course).
 All in all, Forex is becoming more like a business than a luck game which was at the beginning of the century.

 How to identify a reliable Forex broker

 At AtoZMarkets we try our best while giving ratings at our Forex Broker Directory.
 We spend a significant Due Diligence process to avoid any faulty broker getting any good rating that they don’t deserve.
 But, what should you pay attention to while selecting a reliable Forex Broker to trade with?